mislam123/ContractTesting_PactFlow/README.md

 =========================================
 - Check out the brunch {step 1}

-We can see the client interface we created in consumer/src/main/au/com/dius/pactworkshop/consumer/ProductService.java:
+You can see the client interface we created in consumer/src/main/au/com/dius/pactworkshop/consumer/ProductService.java:

 @Service
 public class ProductService {